UrbsLab/RARE/README.md

 1) Random bin initializaiton or expert knowledge input
 2) Repeated evolutionary cycles consisting of:
-  a) Candidate bin evaluation with univariate scoring (chi-square test) or Relief-based scoring (MultiSURF algorithm)
+  a) Candidate bin evaluation with univariate scoring (chi-square test) or Relief-based scoring (MultiSURF algorithm); Note: new scoring options currently under testing
   b) Genetic operations (parent selection, crossover, and mutation) to generate the next generation of candidate bins
 3) Final bin evaluation and summary of top bins

-Please see the RARE_Methods.py file for code definition the RARE function and its subfunctions.
+In the GECCO '21 folder, please see the RARE_Methods.py file for code definition the RARE function and its subfunctions.
 The RAREConstantBinSizeFunctionsDefinition.py file contains code for a modified version of RARE that preserves a constant bin size through initilaization and evolutionary cycles (these files also contain code defining the RVDS functions for the data simulators used to test RARE)

 <ins>Parameters for RARE:</ins>
 1) given_starting_point: whether or not expert knowledge is being inputted (True or False)